Festival Committee

 Özge is passionate about art and graphic design and has a keen interest in community building, social justice, and environmental design.
 She began working as a freelance graphic designer and Webflow developer after returning to Turkey in 2018.
 She is also a member of the Design+Peace Organization, where she currently serves as the general manager.

-Media Communications Coordinator
+Communications Coordinator